Caliburn-Micro/caliburn-micro.github.io/roadmap.md

 ## Website and documentation overhaul

 A lot of the documentation was written by Rob quite a while ago as a series of blog posts with new pages added as other platforms came onboard.
-It badly needs a restrucure to be more consistent.
+It badly needs a restructure to be more consistent.

 [3.1.0]: https://github.com/Caliburn-Micro/Caliburn.Micro/milestones/v3.1.0
 [4.0.0]: https://github.com/Caliburn-Micro/Caliburn.Micro/milestones/v4.0.0